 4.13 Educational Services

 A plan exists for providing programs and services to meet the guidance,

 counseling, testing, social services, psychological and career development

 needs of the student.

 References: DJJ Policy 13.12, Student Grades

 DJJ Policy 13.23, Student Assessment

 DJJ Policy 13.22, Student Advisement

 Requirement

 1 The guidance counselor or education personnel contacts previous schools to obtain

 education records within 72 hours of admission.

 Upon receipt of previous education records, the guidance counselor or education

 personnel documents the following on official DJJ transcripts: (#2-8)

 2 Previous school(s) and locations

 3 Previous grade placement

 4 Courses taken at previous schools

 5 Grades earned at previous schools

 6 Credits earned at previous schools

 7 Norm referenced achievement tests scores

 8 Vaccination/immunization record

 9 The guidance counselor or education personnel ensure that an official transcript is

 completed for each student upon release.

 10 The education staff completes the YDC Needs Assessment Educational Summary for long-

-11 term youth (YDC only).
+term youth (YDC only).

-11 Each student receives a copy of his/her transcript at the time of release unless released from court or is not in the facility at the time of release (YDC Only).
+11 Each student receives a copy of his/her transcript at the time of release unless released

+1.0 from court or is not in the facility at the time of release (YDC Only).
-12 One copy of the transcript is sent to the student's community case manager within two

-12 working days after release (YDC only).
+12 One copy of the transcript is sent to the student's community case manager within two working days after release (YDC only).

 4.14 Education Records Each student has an education record that is organized in accordance with departmental guidelines in order to ensure the timely continuation of services to students who enter DJJ schools, transfer to other DJJ schools, or return to their local school system.
-References: DJJ Policy 5.4, Education Records DJJ Policy 13.22, Student Advisement DJJ Policy 13.32, Special Education Services Requirement Parents are allowed to inspect and review education records in accordance with DJJ Education records are requested within 24 hours of admission, and then every five 3 days until received.
-Exceptional student education records are kept separate from regular education 4 records.
+References: DJJ Policy 5.4, Education Records DJJ Policy 13.22, Student Advisement DJJ Policy 13.32, Special Education Services Requirement 2 Parents are allowed to inspect and review education records in accordance with DJJ policy.
+3 Education records are requested within 24 hours of admission, and then every five days until received.
+4 Exceptional student education records are kept separate from regular education records.
 5 The Principal posts a list of who has access to special education records.
 6 Exceptional student education records are maintained in a confidential manner.

-4.15 Education Personnel Staffing Education personnel are allocated in accordance with departmental guidelines.
-References: DJJ Policy 13.1, DJJ School District DJJ Policy 13.4, Educational Staffing and Professional Staff Development Requirement 1 A continuum of services is provided to meet the needs of the students.
+4.15 Education Personnel Staffing

+Education personnel are allocated in accordance with departmental guidelines.

+References: DJJ Policy 13.1, DJJ School District

+DJJ Policy 13.4, Educational Staffing and Professional Staff Development

+Requirement 1 A continuum of services is provided to meet the needs of the students.
 2 Special education teachers are all allocated at a ratio of 1 teacher to 12 students, based on a projected 40% special education student population.

 4.16 High School Advisement (Long-Term YDC Only) A system of high school advisement exists for all long-term YDC students.
-References: DJJ Policy 13.22, Student Advisement Requirement 1 Beginning no later than the 9th grade, annual advisement sessions are provided to students to review progress and offer alternatives in meeting graduation requirements and career objectives.
+References: DJJ Policy 13.22, Student Advisement Requirement

 4.17 Test of Adult Basic Education (TABE) Testing Each youth is administered the Test of Adult Basic Education (TABE), in accordance with departmental guidelines.
-References: DJJ Policy 13.23, Student Assessment Requirement 1 Within 72 hours of admission, each student is given the math and reading sections of the TABE Survey if not previously TABE-tested within the past 12 months.
+References: DJJ Policy 13.23, Student Assessment

+Requirement 1 Within 72 hours of admission, each student is given the math and reading sections of the TABE Survey if not previously TABE-tested within the past 12 months.